The Poletsky-Rosay theorem on singular complex spaces: Introduction

 One of the main applications of Theorem \ref{Poletsky-Rosay} in the classical case $X=\C^n$ is the characterization of the polynomially convex hull $\wh K$ of a compact set $K\subset \C^n$ by analytic discs, due to Poletsky \cite{Poletsky1991,Poletsky1993} and Bu and Schachermayer \cite{Bu-Schachermayer}.
 (See also Remark \ref{DSW} below.)
 In the situation considered in this paper we obtain a characterization of {\em plurisubharmonic hulls} in terms of analytic discs, a fact that was already observed (for complex manifolds) by L\'arusson and Sigurdsson and by Rosay.
 Let $\Psh(X)$ denote the set of all plurisubharmonic functions on $X$.
 Given a compact set $K$ in $X$, its plurisubharmonic hull is defined by

-Since the modulus $|f|$ of a holomorphic function that is not identically zero on any irreducible component is a plurisubharmonic function, we always have $\wh K_{\Psh(X)} \subset \wh K_{\cO(X)}$.
+Since the modulus $|f|$ of a holomorphic function is a plurisubharmonic function, we always have $\wh K_{\Psh(X)} \subset \wh K_{\cO(X)}$.
 It is a much deeper result of Grauert \cite{Grauert:Levi} and Narasimhan \cite{Narasimhan1961} that the two hulls coincide if $X$ is a Stein space or, more generally, a 1-convex complex space.
 (See also the paper \cite{FN} and \cite{Grauert-Remmert1977}.)
 In the case when $X=\C^n$, the equality of the two hulls also follows from Poletsky's theorem as was pointed out in \cite[Theorem 5.1]{Poletsky1996}.
 Related results concerning {\em pluripolar hulls} of compact sets in $\C^n$ were obtained in \cite{Levenberg-Poletsky}.